Fill your College Details

 3. Turnaround Time Calculation:

-• Previous Code: Turnaround time = Completion time - Arrival time.
+• Previous Code: Here the Turnaround time is = Completion time - Arrival time.

-• Current Code: Turnaround time = Completion time, as the arrival time for all processes is 0.
+• Current Code: The Turnaround time is = Completion time; since all the processes we use here have an arrival time = 0.

 4. Code Complexity:

-• Previous Code: More complex due to dynamic arrival times and idle handling.
+• Previous Code: More complex, checking for due to dynamic arrival times and idle processes.

 C Program of Round Robin Algorithm with Different Arrival Time for All Processes